thenativeweb/wolkenkit-eventstore/README.md

 });
 ```

-Since the in-memory database does not make use of an external system to store the data there is no need to subscribe to the `disconnect` event.
+Please note that since the in-memory database does not make use of an external data source it does not support the `disconnect` event.

 To manually disconnect from the database call the `destroy` function: